Cleavn17/3C2-Digital-Circuits/index.md

 = AEq(n\mu_n + p\mu_p)
 ```

-> NOTE: The above statements for drift current and current flux density is only valid for unifrom electron density inside a semiconductor.
+> **Note**: The above statements for drift current and current flux density is only valid for unifrom electron density inside a semiconductor.

 ### Different types